RyotaUshio/obsidian-pdf-plus/README.md

 - **Make PDF embeds unscrollable**
 - **Zoom in PDF embeds (experimental)**

+## CSS customization

+You can customize the styling of highlighted text using [CSS snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets).

+Here is a list of CSS selectors to target:

+- `.textLayer .mod-focused`: All PDF selection/annotion highlights, including Obsidian's built-in ones shown when opening links to text selection in PDFs
+- `.textLayer .mod-focused.pdf-plus-backlink`: PDF text highlights that PDF++ generates from backlinks
+  - Use `.textLayer .mod-focused.pdf-plus-backlink[data-highlight-color="<COLOR NAME>"]` to target a specific color
+- `.textLayer .mod-focused.pdf-plus-backlink.hovered-highlight`: PDF text highlights that PDF++ generates when you hover over an item in the backlinks pane

 ## Installation

 Since this plugin is still in its alpha, it's not available in the community plugin browser yet.